Exploring Quantum Annealing for Coarse-Grained Protein Folding: Resource estimation for quantum annealing

 The error bars indicate the range between the worst and best case instances in the number of qubits.
 Some additional information regarding the distribution of the embeddings is presented in Appendix~\ref{Appendix:QA}.

 A further problem of the minor embedding process is that typically the embedded problem is more complex to solve in contrast to the direct problem due to the larger required number of qubits.
-To investigate if the embedding has an effect on the SOD and thus the ruggedness of the free energy landscape, we embed a protein consisting of $7$ amino acids using the coordinate as well as turn-based encodings on the \textit{Zephyr} graph \cite{king2022zephyr} as a exemplary test case.
+To investigate if the embedding has an effect on the SOD and thus the ruggedness of the free-energy landscape, we embed a protein consisting of $7$ amino acids using the coordinate-based as well as turn-based encodings on the \textit{Zephyr} graph \cite{king2022zephyr} as an exemplary test case.
 We chose the chain strength of the embedding as half the largest (absolute) value of the QUBO matrix.
-We found that this choice in chain strength conserves the ground state energies while leading to improved performances in comparison to unnecessarily larger\ chain strengths.
+We found that this choice in chain strength conserves the ground state energies while leading to improved performance in comparison to unnecessarily larger\ chain strengths.

 The results are presented in Fig.~\ref{fig:Embed_Energy_Landscape} and show the influence of the embedding on the SOD $P(q)$ for the coordinate as well as turn-based models on the tetrahedral grid.
 Our findings highlight a general broadening of the measured SOD compared to the original problem.
-The increase in degrees of freedom seems to effect the SOD which can in some cases shift the model to the area associated with thicker energy barriers.
+The increase in degrees of freedom seems to affect the SOD which can in some cases shift the model to the area associated with thicker energy barriers.